Alternative Fee Agreements

-Alternative Fee Agreements, also known as AFAs, have become increasingly popular with both corporate legal departments and the outside counsel they employ, for good reasons.
+Also known as AFAs, these fee arrangements have become increasingly popular with both corporate legal departments and the outside counsel they employ, for good reasons.

 These agreements allow corporate legal departments to increase the predictability in the amount they pay for outside legal services, and law firms are able to retain valuable clients in these trying economic times while also forecasting revenue projections.
 The best part is that when done correctly, these agreements really can represent the best opportunity for both businesses to experience winning with AFAs.